SaiKrishna1207/Parallel_Floyd-s_Algorithm/README.md

 So, for every pair (i, j), where i is the source vertex and j is the destination vertex, the kernel calculates : **min (dp[i][j], dp[i][k] + dp[k][j])**, where k is the intermediate vertex through which the path is traversed.
 Since this has to be done for all **n** vertices, and it takes **O(n^2)** time to traverse the edges, the overall time complexity of the serial algorithm is **O(n^3)**.

-By using multithreading, this complexity is brought down approximately to **O(n)** as each thread performs the computation for 1 edge.
+By using CUDA, the GPU is involved and hence this complexity is brought down approximately to **O(n)** as each thread performs the computation for 1 edge.
 To avoid collisions in accesses and better synchronization, the performance takes a slight hit as the threads wait after the read and perform the write only after all the reads are done.

 The speedup achieved was as follows :